kaoapithepp/20scoopscnx-website-assignment/README.md

 (Qualified) The website assignment to qualify a front-end position's application of 20ScoopsCNX.

 ## Disclaimer
 I spent time for this project just only 5 hours including design and development.
 There are still flaws and issues inside the project.
-Besides, I have to do this whit Typescript language but in the less time situation so I chose the Javascript instead to rapidly create the mock up and deliver the job.
+Besides, I have to do this with Typescript language but in the few amount of time situation so I chose the Javascript instead to rapidly create the mock up and deliver the job.

 ## Structure
 After read the requirement, there are 2 sections we have to deal with which are 'Sign in System' and 'Registration System'.